HumanGamer/BlitzMaster/README.md

-# Torsion for BlitzBasic
+# BlitzMaster

-Torsion for BlitzBasic is a modification of [Torsion](https://github.com/SickheadGames/Torsion) by Sickhead Games.
+BlitzMaster is a modification of [Torsion](https://github.com/SickheadGames/Torsion) by Sickhead Games.

 The goal of this project is to make a better IDE for Blitz3D.